EdexcelBiologyExam Board Revision

 Key Concepts

-• 4Anaerobic respiration produces less energy than aerobic respiration.
+• 3Anaerobic respiration produces less energy than aerobic respiration and results in byproducts like lactic acid or ethanol.

 Simple Explanation